NebulousLabs/Sia/doc/Developers.md

 Mutexes
 -------

-Any exported function will lock the data structures it interacts with such that the function can safely be called concurrently without the caller needing to know anything about the threading.
-In particular, the function should have a 'Lock(); defer Unlock()' right at the top, or should otherwise have a comment explaining why the mutex usage in the function breaks convention.
-Functions that do not need to deal with mutexes at all do not need to mention mutexes in the docstring.

-Any non-exported functions will not lock the data structures they interact with.
-The responsibility for locking comes from the exported functions.
-This means that developers can safely assume the usage of non exported functions will not cause deadlock within the program.
-This convention is strictly enforced.
+All exported functions from a package and/or object need to be thread safe.
+Usually, this means that the first lines of the function contain a `Lock();
+defer Unlock()`.
+Simple locking schemes should be preferred over performant locking schemes.
+As will everything else, anything unusual or convention breaking should have a comment.

+Non-exported functions should not do any locking, unless they have a special prefix to the name (explained below).
+The responsibility for thread-safety comes from the exported funcitons which call the non-exported functions.
+Maintaining this convention minimizes developer overhead when working with complex objects.

-Functions prefixed 'threaded' (example 'threadedMine') are meant to be called in their own goroutine ('go threadedMine()') and will manage their own mutexes.
+Functions prefixed 'threaded' (example 'threadedMine') are meant to be called in their own goroutine ('go threadedMine()') and will manage their own thread-safety.
-These functions typically loop forever, either listening on a channel or performing some regular task, and should not be called with a mutex locked.

 Error Handling
 --------------